 Ice sheets on grass often signify a period of warmth followed by rapid refreezing (think late winter and early spring in Nebraska)—often resulting in a destructive process called crown hydration.
 When this pattern occurs, ice crystals form at the crown of the grass, rupturing plant cells and ultimately causing death.

-- Snow mold is a fungal disease that emerges in the lawn as the snow melts.
-What is the trademark of snow mold?
+The dreaded snow mold, mentioned once in a previous blog, is a fungal disease that emerges in the lawn as the snow melts.
+The trademark of snow mold?
 Circular, matted patches in the lawn that may either be gray or pink in color.
 The worse of the two, pink mold, can infect turf roots and kill them—which means it’s best to have a professional assess your level of damage.

 402.895.6004 | www.turfcareomaha.com